zekaryas1/notes/🐍 Algo/Fundamental Algorithms/Sorting algos/Insertion sort.md

-Insertion sort also know as shifting sort
+- Insertion sort also know as shifting sort

-insertion-sort is an excellent algorithm for sorting small sequences (say, less than 50 elements)
+- Insertion-sort is an excellent algorithm for sorting small sequences (say, less than 50 elements)

 ![](https://media.geeksforgeeks.org/wp-content/uploads/insertion_sort-recursion.png)